gzm55/ansible-require-implicity-localhost-role/README.md

 the `localhost` should not be in the inventory file, and use `delegate_to: localhost` to run a moudle locally.

+P.S.
+Begin from ansible 2.3, we can use `ansible_playbook_python` fact to get the current local python interpreter.

 Requirements
 ------------